 Image: Karaka (Corynocarpus laevigatus) seedlings along Great King Street at Otago Museum.
 Photo by On Lee Lau.
 Otago Museum.
 CC-BY.

 Our collection of Chatham Island plants: Chatham Island tree daisy (akeake, Olearia traversii) and Moriori flax (kakaha, Astelia chathamica), were added by the late Professor Geoff Baylis of the University of Otago’s Department of Botany.
-Professor Baylis was particularly interested in plants from the Three Kings Islands, north of Cape Reinga, where he discovered the last living tree of kaikomako (Pennantia baylisiana) in cultivation, and saved it from extinction.
+Professor Baylis was particularly interested in plants from the Three Kings Islands, north of Cape Reinga, where he discovered the last living tree of kaikomako (Pennantia baylisiana) in the wild.
+The species was then saved from extinction through cultivation.

 At the Otago Museum, our karamū (Coprosma macrocarpa) produces the largest fruits of all Coprosma species found in New Zealand, while coastal maire (Nestegis apetala) is a rare addition to the Dunedin flora.
 Both our coastal maire and karamū likely came from a source on Three Kings Island via Professor Baylis.